zhangjlthu/jinglong.github.io/_teaching/teaching.md

 Priciples of Computer Organization
 -----
-* Undergraduate Course, Harbin Institute of Technology, Spring, 2023
+* Undergraduate Course in Computer Science, Harbin Institute of Technology, Spring, 2023
 * 150 Students